 This NASA lander mission to Mars is over.
 Here's why

-NASA's Insight lander mission has ended after years of science and research, the agency said Wednesday.
+NASA's InSight lander mission on Mars has ended after years of science and research, the agency said Wednesday.

 Why it matters: The NASA mission spent more than four years collecting data and science unique to Earth's neighboring red planet.

-Details: NASA said that the agency's own Jet Propulsion Laboratory in California could not make contact with the lander after two tries, which led them to believe that the lander is out of energy and is now a “dead bus.”
+Details: NASA said that its Jet Propulsion Laboratory in California could not make contact with the lander after two tries, which led them to believe that the lander is out of energy and is now a “dead bus.”

 - NASA previously said it would announce the InSight mission over if the lander didn't communicate back to them after two attempts.